 Items marked as received display a checkmark

-Items not checked remain blank, indicating they are missing
+Items not checked remain blank

 Additional Pages Added After Each Inventory Check